SebastianoTaddei/UnixShellProgramming/lectures/01_unix_shell_programming_theory.md

 hello "Unix"
 ```

 Running this script will print the message `Hello, Unix!`.
-Note that even though the syntax is similar to passing arguments to a script, the arguments passed to a function are stored in different variables.
+Note that even though the syntax is similar to passing arguments to a script, the arguments passed to a function are stored in different variables local to the function.
 Therefore, let us modify the `functions.sh` script to print the value of the argument

 ```bash
 #!/bin/bash